matboivin/test-lol/doc/containers.md

 ### Directory structure

+#### /etc – Configuration Files

+The `/etc` directory contains configuration files, which can generally be edited by hand in a text editor.
+Note that the `/etc/` directory contains system-wide configuration files – user-specific configuration files are located in each user’s home directory.

 #### /var – Variable Data Files

 The `/var` directory is the writable counterpart to the `/usr` directory, which must be read-only in normal operation.
 Log files and everything else that would normally be written to `/usr` during normal operation are written to the /var directory.
 For example, you’ll find log files in `/var/log`.